Your Total Event Home Page

 THAT FATEFUL NIGHT

 Meanwhile, Galatea was under the command of Captain E.W.B.
 Sim as a unit of the 15th Cruiser Squadron; Force B was returning to Alexandria from an unsuccessful search for Italian convoys going to Benghazi.
 On the night of 14th December 1941 Galatea was attacked by German dive bombers; the attacks persisted for about seven hours.
-Just before midnight, when north west of Alexandria, Galatea became a target for U-557 which hit her with two torpedoes in quick succession.
-The cruiser turned over and sank in three minutes, this is reported variously as being at 31deg 12 min (or 17min) N, 29deg 15min E. Captain Sim, 22 officers and 447 ratings were killed.
-About 100 survivors were picked up by the destroyers Griffin and Hotspur.
+Just before midnight, when north west of Alexandria, Galatea became a target for U-557which hit her with two torpedoes in quick succession.
+The cruiser turned over and sank in three minutes, this is reported variously as being at 31deg 12 min (or 17min) N, 29deg 15min E.

 U-557 headed back to reach the base of the 23rd flotilla Salamis.
 At 18:06 on 16 December it gave a short radio signal that she was 18 hours before the port and the crew were no doubt still congratulating itself after having sunk a British Cruiser.